amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

       * **solicits** such other person to commit it, OR
       * **aids or agrees or attempts** to aid such other person in planning or committing it, or
       * **fails to make proper effort so to discharge legal duty to prevent commission of offense**
-  * If a specific result is an element of the target crime, D acts with “**the kind of culpability, if any, with respect to that result that is sufficient for commission of the offense**”
+  * If a specific result is an element of the target crime, **D acts with “the kind of culpability, if any, with respect to that result that is sufficient for commission of the offense**”
     * Example: Where 3rd degree murder is satisfied by gross recklessness, accomplice that aids with same level of recklessness with respect to the result needed can be held legally accountable as an accomplice
     * Note: some (minority) jurisdictions will actually require higher mens rea than required for target offenses in which recklessness suffices; here, P must still prove that accomplice had intent for the crime to be committed; under similar reasoning, many jurisdiction do not allow accomplice liability to attach for offenses like involuntary manslaughter

 * Although accomplice liability is not itself an independent offense, rather a means of holding individuals criminally responsible for offenses committed by others, many jurisdictions have separate offenses for providing assistance (e.g., aiding and abetting, criminal facilitation)
   * These are lesser offenses than the crime committed by the principal, but relevant where lacking proof that accomplice had mental state needed for accomplice liability (i.e., intent for crime to be committed

-* Withdrawal - this defense to accomplice liability is widely recognized; even after person has rendered aid to person with criminal purpose, potential accomplice can still  avoid criminally responsibility being imputed to him if, before the offense has been committed/becomes unstoppable:
+* **Withdrawal** - this defense to accomplice liability is **widely recognized**; even after person has rendered aid to person with criminal purpose, potential accomplice can still  avoid criminally responsibility being imputed to him if, **before the offense has been committed/becomes unstoppable:**
-  * he repudiates aid/encouragement given AND
+  * he **repudiates** aid/encouragement given AND
-  * does all that is possible to negate/counteract this assistance
+  * **does all that is possible to negate/counteract** this assistance

 ### Conspiracy as a Form of Accomplice Liability